-Linking with healthcare professionals, other agency nurses and friends can bring a while host of social benefits, however if your profile is discovered by patients, then professional boundaries can quickly become blurred.
+Linking with healthcare professionals, other agency nurses and friends can bring a whole host of social benefits, however, if your profile is discovered by patients, then nursing professionalism boundaries can quickly become blurred.
 Even if you do not approve a connection they may be able to find out personal details about you.
-Ensure your privacy settings are up to date, and check what is available publicly regularly.
+Ensure your privacy settings are up to date and check what is available publicly regularly.

 Never discuss patient details outside of the clinical setting, and always insist that any necessary discussions occur over email where data shared is more secure.